Connect with us

 RESULTSMississippi’s general election 2023

-Hood, a four-term from northeast Mississippi, lost to Gov. Tate Reeves in 2019.
+Hood, a four-term state attorney general from northeast Mississippi, lost to Gov. Tate Reeves in 2019.
 And Presley, a four-term public service commissioner from northeast Mississippi, lost to Reeves on Tuesday.
 And that aforementioned pattern is not confined to just the governor’s elections.
 In 2020, Democrat Mike Espy lost to Republican U.S. Sen. Cindy Hyde-Smith in an outcome that was eerily similar.

 Democrats in those races bumped up against the 47% mark against their Republican foes, making the election close enough to be interesting.
 But close losses in elections do not reap many rewards.